 Open daily at 15th and Arapahoe, get to Thrive for a light and healthy breakfast, lunch, dinner, or snack.
 Everything is raw, vegan, organic, gluten-free and soy-free, but you don’t need to be a follower of any of those diets to enjoy the food at Thrive.
 Try the Inner Flame salad, loaded with veggies, sprouted beans, and avocado, or Thrive’s version of pad thai, with a base of spiralized zucchini, marinated broccoli, and mushrooms.

 Nepal Cuisine always has a legit selection of vegetarian items on its menu, but for an even more unique experience, check out its Monday vegan lunch buffet.
 The kitchen is transformed, and absolutely no animal products are served during this time.
 Honestly, after a bite, you’ll sort of forget all about animals.
 This cozy and authentic spot is on Table Mesa Dr. in South Boulder.

 India meets… Mexico?
 That’s right.
 Roxie’s fuses the fun flavors of two cuisines at its taco shop on The Hill.
 The menu is simple — choose tacos, nachos, a burrito, or a bowl.
 Then top it with your choice of chutney and curry and their famous kale slaw.
-Many options are vegan, and everything is made with healthy, organic, and locally-sourced ingredients.
+There's no shortage of vegan options, and everything is made with healthy, organic, and locally-sourced ingredients.
 Portions are generous and flavors are bold.
 You’re gonna love it.